Certified Resume Writer, Career Coach, and Business Writer

 - smoothing over conflicts

-Excellent communication skills permeate through every career to people build relationships, work with others, and excel in their careers.
+Excellent communication skills permeate through every career to help people build relationships, work with others, and excel in their careers.
 So, if you think this doesn’t apply to you, think again!

 What the Interviewer Really Wants to Know?